ai-driven-dev/ai-driven-dev-community/agents/agile.md

 Project Needs:
 - Recommended
 - Why
-- Needed for the current project (y/n with short explanation)
+- Needed for the current project from the template (y/n with short explanation)
 - Alternative

+After that, please justify your choices regarding my project requirements.
 ```